intuit/user-data-for-fraud-prevention/README.md

 1. Create a PR to the `master` branch
 1. Codeowners will automatically be requested to review, so no need to tag on your PR

+## Expected Project Structure

+The structure shown here is how your code should be organised in the repository

+implementation folder should be renamed according to the problem you are solving for eg. the code for HMRC in UK is in the folder named hmrc.

+Project
+|
+|___src
+     |___js
+          |__common                // Common and non specific code shoud be put in this folder
+          |
+          |__implementation       // Implementation specific code for solving problem should be in this folder

 ## How contributors get added to the README

 There are two ways to add yourself as a contributor to this repo: